testop-com/testop-documentation/README.md

 ## 🎯 Main Deliverables

-These are the three primary outputs from the one-month assessment:
+These are the four primary outputs from the one-month assessment:

 ### 1. [📊 Final Report](reports/final-report.md)
 Comprehensive project report consolidating all findings, analysis, and recommendations.
 Will include executive summary, SWOT analysis summary, user needs assessment, technical findings, implementation roadmap, and budget estimates.